irfanchahyadi/Odong2Bot/README.md

 CREATE DATABASE odong2bot;
 GRANT ALL PRIVILEGES ON odong2bot.* TO bot@'%' IDENTIFIED BY 'password';
 FLUSH PRIVILEGES;
+exit
 sudo service mysql restart
 ```

+Edit Inbound Rule
+- Go to your EC2 console
+- Click security group on your instance
+- Edit Inbound rule
+- Add MYSQL/Aurora type in port 3306 from anywhere

 Activate again venv environment, then configure zappa
 ```